american slangs beginning with m

 American Slang word starting with letter M

-Slang Beginning with M
+American Slang Beginning with M

-In this lesson, we cover essential American slang starting with letter M with examples.
+In this lesson, we cover essential American slang beginning with M with examples.
 In general, slang are used mostly in casual street talks among Americans such that even international (non-native) speakers living in the USA can not understand them.
 Thus, you may use slang in your daily casual conversations especially with Americans.
 Just be careful and do NOT use slang in formal conversations like job interviews or business meetings.

 Slang Recap